-Finn Dusenbery represents employees in all aspects of employment law, including claims for minimum wage and overtime violations; prevailing wage violations; unpaid tips, bonuses and severance; unlawful deductions; discrimination and wrongful termination based on race, color, religion, gender, age, sexual orientation, national origin, disability or any other protected class; sexual harassment; and retaliation for complaining about wage violations, discrimination, or sexual harassment.
+Finn Dusenbery represents employees in all aspects of employment law, including claims for minimum wage and overtime violations; prevailing wage violations; unpaid tips, bonuses and severance; unlawful deductions; discrimination and wrongful termination based on race, color, religion, gender, age, sexual orientation, national origin, disability or any other protected class; sexual harassment; Family and Medical Leave Act (“FMLA”) violations; and retaliation for complaining about wage violations, discrimination, or sexual harassment or taking FMLA leave.
 Finn also represents employees in reviewing, drafting and negotiating employment contracts, which often have unfair terms such as strict non-compete agreements or bonus provisions.

 Even workers who are salaried may be entitled to overtime, unless a regulation known as an “exemption” applies to the worker.
 Importantly, these exemptions are meant to be narrowly drawn, which generally favors workers seeking overtime.
 Further, for certain exemptions to apply, employers must pay a minimum amount called a “salary threshold,” which is currently $825 per week under New York law and $455 per week under federal law.
 Generally, workers paid less than the salary threshold or on an hourly basis are entitled to overtime.

 Many companies incorrectly call their workers “independent contractors” and not “employees” to avoid paying minimum wage and overtime.
 In determining whether workers are independent contractors or employees, courts may look at a number of factors, but, generally speaking, workers who are economically dependent on their employers and not running their own businesses may be employees.
 As the U.S. Department of Labor observed in Administrator’s Interpretation No. 2015-1 dated July 15, 2015, “…most workers are employees under the [Fair Labor Standard’s Act’s] broad definitions.”